lkoppenol/train-a-train/README.rst

    :target: https://github.com/tim00w/diagnostics/blob/master/LICENSE
    :alt: License: MIT

 **Train-a-Train** is a 2D train racing game made for demonstrating the simplest of AI applications.
+To use as in a workshop please check the *workshop* section in the documentation (see below).

+Feel free to contact me on LinkedIn for questions or your high score!

+This project was initially used for a workshop at ProRail, the Dutch rail infrastructure company.
+This explains the train ;)

 Documentation
 -------------